midwayjs/midway/docs/en/guide.md

 ### Lack of Windows support

 Due to some library and plugin dependencies compatible limit, the development experience is not perfect on Windows Platform.
 So we suggest using the Midway on Mac/Linux first.

-We just verified Midway by Node.js v10 under the Windows 10, but there is no office support upon others Windows version.

-It's recommended that use the more friendly tools like [Hyper](https://hyper.is/) instead of native CLI.

 BTW, cause the env sync of Windows, the default template of Midway may need adjust the environments manually.
 Such as, the `dev` script of package.json, you may use `set` to explicit setup the env like: